PanHywel/TidyMark/README.md

 ```

 Note: This project integrates the public API from the 60s project to power the daily digest and related displays.
 Thanks to the 60s project/community.

+Major feature: besides automatic bookmark organization, the New Tab navigation is a primary capability of this project.

 ## Configuration